 GeoRSS is a live web feed that includes geographic features and locations.
-For example, a transportation department might maintain a GeoRSS of current vehicle accidents in their local area.
-You could add the feed as a layer on your map and it would appear as point symbols with pop-ups.
+For example, a transportation department might maintain a GeoRSS of current vehicle accidents in its area.
+You could add the feed as a layer in your map and it would appear as point symbols with pop-ups.
 Whenever you open or refresh your map, you see the latest information from the GeoRSS feed.

-Map Viewer follows GeoRSS.org standards for encoding GeoRSS—Simple and GML.
+Map Viewer and Map Viewer Classic follow open standards such as the OGC Community Standard for GeoRSS for encoding GeoRSS—Simple and GML.

 - GeoRSS-Simple—Supports point, line, box, polygon, and circle